head-first-csharp/fourth-edition/README.md

 * If you're following the ASP.NET Blazor version, make sure that your HTML markup matches the markup in the book **exactly**.

 If you're still having trouble, watch the video walkthrough for the project on our [YouTube channel](https://www.youtube.com/channel/UCnbMYjZgh6fSB6BBww1Wfbw/featured).
 It shows every step in the project so you can see exactly what you're supposed to do.

+## Did you run into trouble with pages 77 and 78?

+In some early printings of Head First C# (4th edition), pages 77 and 78 were reversed!
+These are the corrected pages, with the steps in the proper order: [Corrected_pages_77_and_78.pdf](https://github.com/head-first-csharp/fourth-edition/raw/master/Additional_material/Corrected_pages_77_and_78.pdf)

 ### Are you getting "Debugger operation failed" when you start your Blazor app?